UmarNazaket/Full-School-Management-System/README.md

 # Full-School-Management-System
-This system is made with Angular, Nodejs, Express Js and MySQL.
+This system is made with Angular, Nodejs, Express Js and ExpressJS.

 # Frontend
 This project was generated with Angular CLI version 11.0.7.